HaochenZ11/CMU-VLA-Challenge/README.md

 Our system runs on Ubuntu 20.04 and uses ROS Noetic in both simulation and onboard the real robot.
 Follow the instructions in the [docker/](docker/) folder to try the simulator by pulling the docker image provided and launching the system.

-The system uses Unity environments by default and has two parts both in the home folder of the docker image:
+The system uses Unity environments by default and has two parts:
-- The base navigation system is in the `cmu_vla_challenge_unity` folder.
-For the base navigation system, you may change the scene used by placing it in the `src/vehicle_simulator/mesh/unity/` directory.
+- The base navigation system is in the [system/unity](system/unity/) folder.
+This sytem can be launched by itself without the AI module running.
+For the base navigation system, you may change the scene used by placing it in the [system/unity/src/vehicle_simulator/mesh/unity/](system/unity/src/vehicle_simulator/mesh/unity/) directory.
-- The vision-language model should be in the `ai_module` folder.
+- The vision-language model should be in the [ai_module](ai_module/) folder.
 The model currently in the folder under `src/` is a "dummy model" that produces arbitrary examples of the different types of output responses. **Teams are expected to come up with a model to replace this one.**

-Launching the system startup script `start_cmu_vla_challenge.sh` in the home folder, the dummy model will output either a number to terminal, send bounding box visualization markers for object reference, or waypoints to guide vehicle navigation.
+Launching the system startup script [launch.sh](launch.sh) will, be default, launch both the unity simulator and the dummy model.
+The dummy model will output either a number to terminal, send bounding box visualization markers for object reference, or waypoints to guide vehicle navigation.
 The two types of messages are listed below.
 To integrate the a model with the system, please modify the system startup script.
 - Visualization marker: ROS Marker message on topic name: `/selected_object_marker`, containing object label and bounding box of the selected object.
 - Waypoint: ROS Pose2D message on topic `/way_point_with_heading` (neglect the heading for this year’s challenge).